brentonh789/spc_tracking_of_covid_19_alameda_county_cases/README.md

 Based on the controls chart, I recommend viewers to not be alarm or panic at any spikes that are below 82 cases.
 Instead, these spikes are expected common cause variation and the impact of COVID-19 is probably not getting worst.
 However, if a spike above 82 case is detected than that should be a signal for the viewer to check for any COVID-19 related news to see their is a reason for this spike.

 Below are the Control Charts that are used to detect significant spikes in # of COVID-19 cases in Alameda County.
 Any date after 5/6 are not included in calculating the control limits, since they were locked to start detecting any significant spikes in cases.
 Control limits (UCL, LCL) are the calculated values of the expected range of daily # of cases.
 ![](3_images/dashboard_screenshot.png)

-## 2020-05-23 Status Update
-On May 19, Alameda County went into Phase II of reducing shelter in place restrictions.
-For example, retail stores can now offer curbside pickup as part of the easing restrictions.
-In order to monitor the impact of Phase iI on # of daily cases of COVID-19 so far, the control chart is analyzed for any significant spikes in # of cases since easing restrictions.

-Based on the new data after Phase II, the control does not detect any abnormal spike in the # of daily COVID-19 cases, which indicates that Phase II did not really see any increase or decrease in # of  daily COVID-19 cases.
-This is hopeful, because the lack of change in # of COVID-19 cases could indicate that Alameda can ease a bit more.

-However, their may be trends in the data that are not being detected in the data.
-For example, multiple days below the average could indicate a special cause.
-Future steps of the control chart may include detecting abnormal trends, not just spikes.